ikasu93/Data-Science-Bias-Guideline/src/README.md

 ```
 9.  **Create a new Python file** or open an existing jupyter notebook file
 10. Click on **Start Button**('Start Guideline') to start guideline

+**Note:** make sure that the extension is enabled by observing the "Nbextensions" tab in the jupyter notebook.

 ## Extension
 You will see a Guideline with Biases for each 5 Data Science Phase.